nicolaigj/100-days-of-code/R1/r1-log.md

 #### Health
 Had breakfast, one slice of bread with ham and cheese and a bowl of yoghurt, granola and berries.

+### R1D4
+#### Coding
+Coded a half an hour at breakfast, trying to figure out what a page is in pelican, so I can render menu correctly.